 After all necessary updates including the UP path switch have been successfully completed in the 5GC for at least one of the PDU session resources included in the PATH SWITCH REQUEST, the AMF shall send the PATH SWITCH REQUEST ACKNOWLEDGE message to the NG-RAN node and the procedure ends.

-The list of accepted QoS flows shall be included in the PATH SWITCH REQUEST message within the Path Switch Request Transfer IE. The SMF shall handle this information as specified in TS 23.502 [10].
+The list of accepted QoS flows shall be included in the PATH SWITCH REQUEST message within the PDU Session Path Switch Request Transfer IE. The SMF shall handle this information as specified in TS 23.502 [10].

 The list of PDU sessions which failed to be setup, if any, shall be included in the PATH SWITCH REQUEST message.
 The AMF shall handle this information as specified in TS 23.502 [10].

-For each PDU session for which the User Plane Security Information IE is included in the Path Switch Request Transfer IE of the PATH SWITCH REQUEST message, the SMF shall behave as specified in TS 33.501 [13] and may send back the Security Indication IE within the Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message.
+For each PDU session for which the User Plane Security Information IE is included in the PDU Session Path Switch Request Transfer IE of the PATH SWITCH REQUEST message, the SMF shall behave as specified in TS 33.501 [13] and may send back the Security Indication IE within the PDU Session Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message.

 If the Security Indication IE is included within the Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall behave as specified in TS 33.501 [13].

-If the UL NG-U UP TNL Information IE is included within the Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall store this information and use it as the uplink termination point for the user plane data for this PDU session.
+If the UL NG-U UP TNL Information IE is included within the PDU Session PDU Session Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall store this information and use it as the uplink termination point for the user plane data for this PDU session.

 If the Core Network Assistance Information IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, store this information in the UE context and use it for e.g. the RRC_INACTIVE state decision and RNA configuration for the UE and RAN paging if any for a UE in RRC_INACTIVE state, as specified in TS 38.300 [8].